jfwells/wp-united/readme.txt

 == Installation ==

 1. Back up the current state of your site, just to be on the safe side.
 1. Upload the `wp-united` directory and all its contents to the `/wp-content/plugins/` directory.
+(This will be done for you if you install through the WordPress Plugins menu).
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Install phpBB on your server somewhere -- anywhere is OK, even on a different subdomain -- and ensure it is set up and working OK.
-Pay particular attention to your phPBB "server settings" -- they need to be correct for WP-United to work.
+Pay particular attention to your phpBB "server settings" -- they need to be correct for WP-United to work.
 1. Visit the WP-United section in the administration area to connect your WordPress site to your forum.
 1. As part of the connection process, WP-United will prompt you to download and install a phpBB modification package.
 This will need to be installed into your phpBB3.
 We recommend you use [Automod](https://www.phpbb.com/mods/automod/) for this.